 The APPROACH Trial: Assessing Pain, Patient Reported Outcomes and Complementary and Integrative Health (A VA National Demonstration Project)

 The APPROACH Trial: Assessing Pain, Patient Reported Outcomes and Complementary and Integrative Health (A VA National Demonstration Project) is a large-scale (n=18,000) pragmatic comparative effectiveness clinical trial to assess the effectiveness of five types of complementary and integrative health (CIH) approaches on chronic pain and pain-related conditions among Veterans with chronic musculoskeletal pain.
-The trial will examine the potential for patients to benefit from a pairing of CIH self-care (yoga, tai chi, mindfulness) approaches and practitioner-delivered CIH (acupuncture, massage) versus either practitioner-delivered or self-care alone among Veterans with chronic musculoskeletal pain.
-The study will be conducted at 18 VA Whole Health Flagship sites, in partnership with VA Office of Patient Centered Care and Cultural Transformation, the office overseeing CIH policy.
+The trial examines the potential for patients to benefit from a pairing of CIH self-care (yoga, tai chi, mindfulness) approaches and practitioner-delivered CIH (acupuncture, massage) versus either practitioner-delivered or self-care alone among Veterans with chronic musculoskeletal pain.
+The study is being conducted at 18 VA Whole Health Flagship sites, in partnership with VA Office of Patient Centered Care and Cultural Transformation, the office overseeing CIH policy.

 Stephanie Taylor, PhD

 Impact and Contribution to PMC and Society